 Have the HVAC inspected

 Ensure that your property’s heating system and air conditioning is routinely inspected and maintained.
-It may feel like a chore, but doing so will keep your tenants happy and cut your energy bills.
+It may feel like a chore, but doing so will keep your renters happy and cut your energy bills.

 Check smoke alarms